 Then there is the fact that NB is the only officially bilingual province in the country.
 It’s fitting to have Canada’s biggest translation office in Moncton; that is no accident.
 Despite offices in larger centres our Moncton office is still growing.
 And that location does the majority of its business outside the province.
 That’s not small either; we are talking millions of dollars per year.
 Our base is in Canada but we’re serving the U.S. coast to coast and several clients in Europe.
 For us, a bilingual workforce is absolutely an economic driver.

-Ayoub: We’ve worked with your group for many years, both as ONB and your predecessor organizations.
+We’ve worked with your group for many years, both as ONB and your predecessor organizations.
 We’ve worked with the province on recruitment efforts, teaming to bring more people to New Brunswick from abroad.
 We’ve helped people emigrate from France, contributing to population growth and providing our team more skilled translators.
-We are currently working with ONB again on talent recruitment.
+We are currently working with ONB again on workforce strategy.
 That initiative is ongoing, but we’ve already added several new hires in Moncton recently.